Hongshiits/hornshell/README.md

 >print "hello"

-command struction:
+Command struction:

 >[function] [arguement1] [arguement2] [...]

-Function menu will be showed when you start the program.
+1.Function menu will be showed when you start the program.
-Arguement must be complete, only more but not less.
+2.Arguement must be complete, only more but not less.
-Spaces separate objects.
+3.Spaces separate objects.
-Use enter to end a command.
+4.Use enter to end a command.
-Do not add more space in the end.
+5.Do not add more space in the end.